 Naturally found in milk but biosynthesized to cosmetic formulations, lactic acid has a larger molecular weight than other AHAs, which reduces the change of skin inflammation.

-Vitamin A derivatives that stimulate collagen, increase cell turnover an normalize keratinization, creating smoother and more even-toned skin.
+Vitamin A derivatives stimulate collagen, increase cell turnover and normalize keratinization, creating smoother and more even-toned skin.
 Retinoids also inhibit melanin transfer from melanocytes to skin cells and enhance the penetration of other pigment-blocking products.
 Retinoids reduce fine lines, wrinkles and hyperpigmentation.
 In addition, retinoids target acne-prone skin by unclogging pores.
 There are more than 700 published studies on anti-aging retinoids.